-When looking at the percentage of staff in each gender group that received a bonus, the proportion is fairly even.
+When looking at the percentage of staff in each gender group that received a bonus, there are slightly more women than men receiving a bonus in the period.

-Percentage of employees who received bonus pay Of all male staff employed in the School 4% received a bonus Of all female staff employed in the School 3.7% received a bonus
+Percentage of employees who o received bonus pay Of all male staff employed in the School 2.8% received a bonus Of all female staff employed in the School 3.5% received a bonus

-We have also looked at the size of the bonuses that staff of both genders have received, and the figures show that the bonus payments for men are higher.
-However as the group of staff is so small, it is clear that only one or two large bonus payments for specific projects or achievements can affect the figures quite significantly.
+We have also looked at the size of the bonuses that staff of both genders have received, and the figures show that both the mean and the median bonus payments for women are higher than men.
+This is in contrast to last year when men were significantly higher.
+However as the group of staff is so small, it is clear that only one or two larger bonus payments for specific projects or achievements can affect the figures quite significantly.

-BONUS PAY Men's earnings are: Difference in mean bonus payments 70.2% higher Difference in median bonus payments 134.4% higher
+Bonus Pay Men's earnings are:

+Difference in mean bonus payments 6.5% lower

+Difference in median bonus payments 20% lower

-Action Points
+action Points